-Start blogging about tips, tricks, and advice regarding roofing in your local area.
-This doesn’t mean you have to blog six days a week; it does mean you have to produce what you can and get it out there consistently.
+You can start blogging about tips, tricks, and advice regarding roofing in your local area.
+This doesn't mean you have to blog six days a week; it does mean you have to produce what you can and get it out there consistently.
 Over time, these blogs will drive organic traffic to your website and build trust with the local community.

-- Post on social media.
+- Could you post on social media?